 Because occupations involving physical labor dominate the local economy, Sadler is generally considered to be a blue-collar town.
 35.80% of the Sadler workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sadler is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Sadler who work in office and administrative support (31.25%), sales jobs (11.36%), and management occupations (7.39%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.14% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Sadler telecommute to their jobs.
+Overall, about 26.14% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sadler has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sadler has few renters and college students.
 But the biggest reason it is quieter in Sadler than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sadler may be for you.

-As is often the case in a small city, Sadler doesn't have a public transportation system that people use for their commute.
+Sadler is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Sadler in 2022 was $23,362, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $93,448 for a family of four.